Maveo/Spark/README.md

 ### Global Settings

-These Settings are applied globally and **cannot be changed without restarting** the application
+These Settings are applied globally and **cannot be changed without restarting** the application.

 - **DATABASE_URL**

-  The url for the database of spark (e.g. ```mongodb://example.com:27017/```)
+  The url for the database of spark (e.g. ```mongodb://example.com:27017/```).
 - **APPLICATION_ID**

-  This is the Application-ID for your Discord Developer Application
+  This is the Application-ID for your Discord Developer Application.
 - **APPLICATION_SECRET**

-  This is the Oauth2-Application-Secret for your Discord Developer Application
+  This is the Oauth2-Application-Secret for your Discord Developer Application.
 - **ACTIVATE_WEBSERVER**

-  If the webserver should be activated
+  If the webserver should be activated.
 - **OAUTH2_REDIRECT_URI**

-  This is the Oauth2-Redirect-Uri for your Discord Developer Application, you need to add "/oauth2" for the default setup (e.g. http://your.domain/oauth2)
+  This is the Oauth2-Redirect-Uri for your Discord Developer Application, you need to add "/oauth2" for the default setup (e.g. http://your.domain/oauth2).
-  You also need to set this up in the Discord Developer Settings
+  You also need to set this up in the Discord Developer Settings.
 - **WEBSERVER_SECRET**

-  A secret to encrypt the webserver sessions
+  A secret to encrypt the webserver sessions.
 - **WEBSERVER_PORT**

-  This is the Port for the Webserver
+  This is the Port for the Webserver.
 - **TOKEN**

-  This is the Token of your Discord Bot
+  This is the Token of your Discord Bot.
 - **INTERVAL_TIME**

-   The interval in which the modules do their scheduled update (in seconds | use -1 for no update interval)
+  The interval in which the modules do their scheduled update (in seconds | use -1 for no update interval).
 - **DOWNLOAD_EMOJIS**

   If emojis should be acquired from [emojipedia](https://emojipedia.org/).